 For help implementing changes based on your transformation report, book some time in with our Technical Services team by reaching out to firstname.lastname@example.org.
 Learn more about the various ways we can help your team.

 About the Author:

 Karl Hehr joined the Amplified IT team in 2019 after 13 years working in Public Schools as a Technology Director.
 During his time within the public school system, he supported one of the first 1:1 learning initiatives in Iowa and has helped move multiple districts to Google for Education.
-Karl is a Google Certified Trainer, a Google Certified Administrator, a founding member of the GSFE Admins podcast, and has presented at numerous conferences around the midwest.
-Today, he is a Google Cloud Solutions Consultant who works on scoping and validating new scalable solutions for K-12 and Higher Ed.
+Karl is a Google Certified Trainer, a Google Certified Administrator, a founding member of the Education Plus Admins podcast, and has presented at numerous conferences around the midwest.